asnelt/mixedvines/README.rst

 -----

-Suppose that data are given in a NumPy array ``samples`` with shape ``(n, d)``, where ``n`` is the number of samples and ``d`` is the number of elements.
+Suppose that data are given in a NumPy array ``samples`` with shape ``(n, d)``, where ``n`` is the number of samples and ``d`` is the number of elements per sample.
 First, specify which of the elements are continuous.
 If, for instance, the distribution has three elements and the first and last element are continuous whereas the second element is discrete:

 .. code-block:: python